ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-Lighting in housing must allow normal behaviours, rest and effective inspection of livestock.
-(Revised)
+Housing must be lit during normal daylight hours (natural or artificial) to allow normal behaviours, rest and effective inspection of livestock

 How you will be measured